 In 1991, Meath defeated Dublin in the first round of the Leinster Championship following a famous four-game saga.
-Prior to the fourth and decisive game, the Meath county board asked Boylan if he thought a weekend away would be beneficial for the team.
+Before the fourth and decisive game, the Meath county board asked Boylan if he thought a weekend away would benefit the team.

 "Most of the lads were married and I said to the wives, 'Listen, would you mind if I took the lads away for a couple of days?'
 [They said], 'Seanie, anything to beat the Dubs!'
-That's the way it was," Boylan says in 'Seán' which was directed and produced by Alan Bradley.
+That's the way it was," Boylan said in 'Seán', a documentary released in 2020.

-Many of Boylan's players, including Colm O'Rourke, Colm Coyle, Mick Lyons and Gerry McEntee also feature in the programme.
+Many of Boylan's players, including Colm O'Rourke, Colm Coyle, Mick Lyons and Gerry McEntee also featured in the programme.

-"We were one week from the biggest game of our lives," says O'Rourke.
+"We were one week from the biggest game of our lives," said O'Rourke.

 Next thing we were told, 'Get ready, on Friday evening, we're heading for Scotland'.
 Wives, girlfriends, the whole lot.